IgniteUI/igniteui-docfx/en/components/charts/types/column-chart.md

 ## Angular Column Chart Example

-The Ignite UI for Angular Category Column Chart groups data items from multiple data sources into categories and renders them as vertical columns or rectangles.
+The Angular Category Column Chart groups data items from multiple data sources into categories and renders them as vertical columns or rectangles.
 Values are represented on the Y-Axis and categories are displayed on the X-Axis.

 You can create this type of chart in the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html) control by binding your data and setting [`chartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#charttype) to Column enum, as shown in the example below: